typester/riverql/README.md

 riverql --server &
 ```

+Note that you might need to set this with full executable path like: `~/.cargo/bin/riverql --server &`.

 By default this creates a Unix socket under `$XDG_RUNTIME_DIR/riverql.sock`.
 To
 override, use `--listen`, e.g. `riverql --server --listen tcp://127.0.0.1:8080`.